nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 above the data or below (below is default).

-"margin" is the space in pixels between the canvas edge and the grid, which can be either a number or an object with individual margins for each side, in the form:
+"margin" is the space in pixels between the canvas edge and the grid, which can to either a number or an object with individual margins for each side, in the form:

 ```js